 Tx PMA Ready - Indicates if the Tx of the lane is powered up and ready for transactions.
+Rx-only lane in half duplex mode is shown as "NA".

 Rx PMA Ready - Indicates if the Rx of the lane is powered up and ready for transactions.
+Tx-only lane in half duplex mode is shown as "NA".

 TX PLL - Indicates if the lane is locked onto TX PLL.
+Rx-only lane in half duplex mode is shown as "NA".

 RX PLL - Indicates if the lane is locked onto RX PLL.
+Tx-only lane in half duplex mode is shown as "NA".

-RX CDR PLL - Indicates if the lane is locked onto the incoming data..
+RX CDR PLL - Indicates if the lane is locked onto the incoming data.
+Tx-only lane in half duplex mode is shown as "NA".